gear2000/auth0-bitbucket/README.md

         * BITBUCKET_CLIENT_ID
         * BITBUCKET_SECRET

-   - The entry point is the method "get_user_access_token", which once the user signs up through Auth0 will:
+   - The entry point is the method "get_user_access_token", which once the user signs up Bitbucket with Auth0 as a broker

       * connects to Auth0 and gets the user info including the refresh token
       * use the refresh token to get access token directly from Bitbucket